 Job seekers unwittingly make mistakes.
-You may not know you are making these five job search mistakes and it is my job to call them out and explain why they are so damaging to your job search.
+You may not know you are sabotaging your job search so let me call out these 5 things and explain why they are so damaging to your job search.

 While you are probably familiar with the little and easily-fixable reasons job seekers mess up (being rude, dressing unprofessionally, not tweaking resumes); these are the bigger and more important things to watch out for.